The perfect baked potato is just a few simple steps away. Follow this easy method and get fluffy, delicious baked potatoes in the oven every time!

 Potato Topping Ideas

 Now, once you have your Perfect Baked Potatoes, you’re going to need some toppings to go with it!
-I’ll give you some of my favorite ideas, but if you have other ideas let us know in the comments below!
+I’ll give you some of my favorite ideas.
+If you have other ideas let us know in the comments below!